Special Needs Adoptions

 First and foremost, adoptive parents need to recognize that it is not a failure on their part if they are not comfortable with the idea of adopting a special needs child.
 It is imperative that a child is placed in a home where the parents are sure of their capabilities when it comes to raising the child.
 So, while many adoptive families have open hearts, it is important that they consider this fact.

 Most public and private agencies handle the adoptions of children with special needs.
-There are also adoption agencies that specialize in placing special needs children with loving adoptive families.
+There are also local adoption agencies that specialize in giving a baby up for adoption and placing them with loving adoptive families.
 Special needs children can be harder to place as not many adoptive families feel well-equipped or knowledgeable enough about how to parent children of different abilities.

 The Process of Adopting a Child with Special Needs